aidanday/abnormality_scanner/README.md

 `threshold` is the max difference between RGBs before they are treated as different colors.
 It must be an `int` from 0 to 255.

 ## Other Info
 This project was made for uWaterloo's EngHack17 by [Aidan Day](https://github.com/aidanday) and [Marcin Rachwal](https://github.com/MarcinZR).
-It uses Java because we are both proficient in it.
+It uses Java because we're both proficient in it.
 Thanks for your interest!